-You’ve packed your dive kit, made sure the stop cock has been turned off in your house and are ready to embark on an underwater adventure of a lifetime.
+You’ve packed your dive kit and are ready to embark on an underwater adventure of a lifetime.
 You turn up at the dive destination of your dreams, fins in hand ready to dive right in and shock horror, the reef is destroyed!

 It’s not a reality that any water-loving dive enthusiast should have to experience but the sad truth is, we’re coming dangerously close.
 As ocean acidification, pollution and damage caused by tourism threat to destroy the reefs we love so much.

 Get your Green Fins

 Green Fins, the only internationally recognized environmental standard for dive and snorkel operators, established through a partnership between UN Environment and The Reef World Foundation.
 With help from PADI, is on a mission to implement the eco-standards across global dive operators in an effort to educate divers and help to reduce their impact.

 So, to make sure your fins are as green as they can be on holiday, check out my round-up of their guidelines below.

 Leave no trace

 The banning of single-use and disposable plastics is on the rise in popular diving destinations worldwide.
 Hoorah!
 That being said, there’s still much work to be done in educating tourists and changing visitor behaviour when it comes to ocean pollution.

 Plastic bags, cigarette butts and straws are among the biggest pollutants.
 Green Fins advice is “bin it, don’t litter it” which is a great start.
 Tourist intentions are good, but in destinations such as Egypt and Asia, sea-side trash bins can quickly overflow with contents ending up in the sea.

 The best solution is to reduce waste, which can be done by switching from single-use plastics to reusables and carrying your own cigarette butts in a handy travel container to dispose of far from the sea.